 FUN THINGS TO DO IN PALM COVE FOR KIDS

-There are not many enclosed playgrounds where you can watch the waves lapping the beach while the kids play on the swings, slides, and diggers.
-We became very familiar with this playground as it was something we normally walked past each day and of course there is NO such thing as walking past a playground.
+Visiting Palm Cove with kids is a delight on many levels.
+For instance, there are not many enclosed playgrounds where you can watch the waves lapping the beach while the kids play on the swings, slides, and diggers.
+We became very familiar with the Palm Cove playground as it was something we normally walked past each day, and of course, there is NO such thing as walking past a playground.

 BARBEQUE BY THE BEACH